 I’ll begin this by admitting I’m a fraud.
-Before you read any of the following words, I should mention I don’t know exactly what you’re going through, since I am in a relationship.
-It could hurt you deeply… or you might feel happily single – just like some of my Instagram friends whom I absolutely love and admire!
+Before you read any of the following words, I should mention I can’t know exactly what you’re going through, since I am in a relationship.
+But I’ve been single too.
+And I remember my own experience.
+It could hurt you deeply… or you might feel happily single – just like some of my Instagram friends whom I absolutely love and admire.

 The Problem with Valentine’s Day